Emma Watson: 1999–2009: Harry Potter and worldwide recognition

 In 1999, casting began for Harry Potter and the Philosopher's Stone, the film adaptation of British author J. K. Rowling's best-selling novel.
-Casting agents found Watson through her Oxford theatre teacher, and producers were impressed by her confidence.
-After eight auditions, producer David Heyman told Watson and fellow applicants Daniel Radcliffe and Rupert Grint that they had been cast in the roles of the school friends Hermione Granger, Harry Potter and Ron Weasley, respectively.
-Rowling supported Watson from her first screen test.
+Casting agents found Watson through her Oxford theatre teacher.
+She had acted in school plays, but had no film acting experience.
+Her first audition took place when she was nine years old.
+Although Watson had to audition a total of eight times before earning the role, Rowling supported her casting after her first screen test.
+Prior to casting Watson, the producers considered Hatty Jones for the role.

 The release of Harry Potter and the Philosopher's Stone in 2001 was Watson's debut screen performance.
 The film broke records for opening-day sales and opening-weekend takings and was the highest-grossing film of 2001.
 Critics singled out Watson for particular acclaim; The Daily Telegraph called her performance "admirable", and IGN said she "stole the show".
 Watson was nominated for five awards for her performance in Philosopher's Stone, winning the Young Artist Award for Leading Young Actress.
+She was chosen as one of Entertainment Weekly's Breakout Performers of 2001.

-A year later, Watson reprised her role as Hermione in Harry Potter and the Chamber of Secrets, the second instalment of the series.
+A year later, Watson reprised her role as Hermione in Harry Potter and the Chamber of Secrets, the second installment of the series.
 Reviewers praised the lead actors' performances.
 The Los Angeles Times said Watson and her co-stars had matured between films, while The Times criticised director Chris Columbus for "under-employing" Watson's hugely popular character.
 Watson received an Otto Award from the German magazine Bravo for her performance.

 In 2004, Harry Potter and the Prisoner of Azkaban was released.
 Watson was appreciative of the more assertive role Hermione played, calling her "charismatic" and "a fantastic role to play".
 Critics lauded Watson's performance; A. O. Scott of The New York Times remarked: "Luckily Mr. Radcliffe's blandness is offset by Ms. Watson's spiky impatience.
 Harry may show off his expanding wizardly skills ... but Hermione ... earns the loudest applause with a decidedly unmagical punch to Draco Malfoy's deserving nose."
-Although Prisoner of Azkaban proved to be the lowest-grossing Harry Potter film in the entire series, Watson's personal performance won her two Otto Awards and the Child Performance of the Year award from Total Film.
+Although Prisoner of Azkaban proved to be the lowest-grossing Harry Potter film in the entire series, Watson's performance won her two Otto Awards and the Child Performance of the Year award from Total Film.